- 1 Top 7 Best Water Flosser Compared

 Water Flosser FAQs

-Truthfully the answer is no. While water flossers can make the flossing process easier, most dental professionals recommend that you start with traditional floss and then follow up with a water flosser to help remove bigger particles.
+Truthfully the answer is no. While water flossers can make the flossing process easier, most dental professionals recommend that you start with traditional/regular floss and then follow up with a water flosser to help remove bigger particles.
 However, it’s important to note that most dental professionals would rather that you use the method you find easiest that helps you make flossing a daily habit.

 I find it hard to floss properly with traditional floss, how will a water flosser be better for me?